');

 About Woodruff, WI

-Woodruff is a small community in Wisconsin with a population of 550 residents.
-The median household income is $68,798 per year, which is near the national average.
-The median age in Woodruff is 62.4 years.
+Woodruff is a small community located in Wisconsin with a population of 550 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,798 per year, which is 8% below the national median of $75,149.
+The median age of 62.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Woodruff, WI